mattermost/docs/source/cloud/cloud-user-management/cloud-groups.rst

 How do I use AD/LDAP Group Sync with SAML?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can use AD/LDAP Group Sync with SAML by enabling `SAML Synchronization with AD/LDAP <https://docs.mattermost.com/deployment/sso-saml-okta.html#configure-saml-synchronization-with-ad-ldap>`_.
-You do not need to enable sign-in with LDAP for this feature to work.
+You do not need to enable LDAP sign-in for this feature to work.

 However, is critical that the unique Mattermost ID identifier that you have chosen as your attribute in your directory service (AD/LDAP) is the same for both the SAML and AD/LDAP configurations.